 They allow you to create wallets, securely hold funds, collect payments or make refunds to bank accounts as needed while having all the regulatory procedures in place, too.

-It’s worth mentioning that the citizens of the UK who hold an Individual Savings Account (ISA) are eligible for a tax-free interest on peer-to-peer investments of up to £20,000.
+Remember that the citizens of the UK who hold an Individual Savings Account (ISA) are eligible for tax-free interest on peer-to-peer investments of up to £20,000.

 Bespoke solution or a ready-made back office?

-Now that we’ve cleared up the essentials, it’s time to think about which option you will go with in terms of your P2P lending platform development and what it may cost to develop a crowdfunding platform.
+Now that we’ve cleared up the essentials, time to review the options regarding P2P lending platform development and the costs to develop a crowdfunding platform.